gvwilson/thirdbit/src/fiction/bear/index.md

 An instant later Prince Thokmay saw Manpa and another soldier cut left, then right, then left again to get in close to the knot of smugglers.
-Muddh didn't hesitate.
+Mukh didn't hesitate.
 The tornado snatched up the two soldiers and a smuggler as well and tossed them through the air.
 They tumbled like dice.